thesephist/dotink/content/posts/elf.md

 toc: true
 ---

 Over the holidays, I decided to learn about the lower level components of programs by writing an assembler and linker from scratch.
-Assembly and linking are two of the last steps of a typical "compile" process that generates an executable file from an assembly program, and going through the process of building a basic x86 assembler revealed a lot about the inner workings of programs and operating systems I didn't know before.
+Assembly and linking are two of the last steps of a typical "compile" process that generates an executable file from an assembly program.
+Going through the process of building a basic x86 assembler revealed a lot about the inner workings of programs and operating systems I didn't know before.

 The mini assembler/linker I built is written in Ink, of course, and is called _August_, like the autumn month.
 It contains some internal libraries to work with ELF files and assemble x86 instruction text, but is otherwise quite a simple learning project.